heatedlime/HIP/0115-redefining-the-mobile-maker-approval-process.md

 ### MOBILE CBRS Hotspots Only (Tier 3)
 1. Approval of hardware design by the Helium Foundation as outlined in HIP [HIP 19](https://github.com/helium/HIP/blob/main/0019-third-party-manufacturers.md)
-2. Approval from the MOBILE subDAO via veMOBILE vote with 67% approval
+2. Approval from the MOBILE subDAO via veMOBILE vote with 50% approval (Note, this will be a simple governance vote, and not done via the HIP process)
 3. The staking of 50M MOBILE tokens
 4. Provide a copy of the Makers secure boot key in an escrow wallet held by the foundation
 5. The Maker must have the following minimum balances within their Maker Wallet: